Hand-spun jute fibre - sustainable rug raw material from West Bengal

 Jute

-Hand-spun and hand-braided jute sourced directly from West Bengal farmers within 150 km of our facility.
+Raw jute sourced directly from West Bengal farmers within 150 km of our facility.
 Carbon-negative during growth, 100% biodegradable.

 Sisal